DonnervS/grimheim-rules/rules/game-rules.md

 - A 6 is a critical success and may trigger additional rules.
 - A roll of 1 is an automatic fail and may trigger additional rules.
 - Dice that are not successful are removed.

-If the Defender is in Cover, they may set aside one die as an automatic normal success without rolling it

 ### 5. Resolve Defense Dice